Pending transactions can be :

 When you try to pay at an automatic gas station, you may see that a much higher payment may appear under the Payments tab.

-You won't be debited for what you didn't pay.
-The extra amount you see is linked to the specific way automatic petrol pumps deal with a payment:
+You won't be charged for what you didn't pay.
+The extra amount you see is linked to the specific way automatic gas stations deal with a payment:

-When you use your card at an automatic gas station, the merchant always checks that your card is sufficiently loaded with funds.
+When you use your card at a gas station, the merchant always checks that your card is sufficiently loaded with funds.
 They make an authorization request.
 Since the machine doesn't know in advance what you will really spend, the authorization is very often much higher than what you will be charged in the end.
 Example: 140 GBP instead of 36 (real amount paid).

 In Spendesk, the authorization appears in real time, in the Payments tab > Pending transactions section.